Here's a little bit of information about Elisha Postell, Jacob Stover & Daniel Boone

 Their next son was James Thomas Postell - JT Postell.
 He gets his own story posting.
 Let's just say he had a very interesting life, and his son, Bill, was very close to Grant Postell and was there when Grant was murdered.
 But that too is another story...

 When baby Joe Postell died, in 1861, Elisha and Elizabeth had another birth - this time it was twins: John Wiley and Luraina Vianna.
-They were followed by little Mary Elizabeth, and
+They were followed by little Mary Elizabeth, and she was followed by the Civil war.

 Now you and I know what we were taught in school about the Civil War - and we've maybe seen Gone With the Wind or Cold Mountain.
 But there is a huge part of that history that is left out.
 The fact is, not all Southerners were in favour of the war.
 The areas that wanted to secede were primarily the low land areas that had huge plantations, lots of slaves, and were rich upper-class gentry.